Kriesha Chu

-Kriesha Ziskind Teo Tiu (born December 20, 1998), better known by her stage name Kriesha, is a Filipino-American singer based in South Korea.
+Kriesha Ziskind Teo Tiu (born December 20, 1998), known mononymously as Kriesha, is a Filipino-American singer based in South Korea.

 Life and career

 Early life

 Kriesha Ziskind Teo Tiu was born on December 20, 1998, in Makati, Philippines to Filipino parents of Chinese heritage who relocated from Cebu to Manila.
 At the age of 2, Tiu migrated with her family to San Francisco.
+She speaks Cebuano.

 2016–2017: K-pop Star 6: The Last Chance and Kriesha Chu 1st Single Album

 In 2016, Chu entered K-pop Star 6: The Last Chance.
 She was eliminated on the seventh episode, but was brought back as a wild card contestant.
 She became a member of Kwins, which consists of Kim So-hee and Kim Hye-rim, where they finished as runners-up of the competition.
 After K-pop Star 6 ended, Chu released her first single album on May 24, 2017.